lyda/chkcrontab/README.rst

 * Look for duplicate entries.
 Puppet sometimes loads up crontabs with dups.
 * Check for backticks. (why?)
-* Make sure MAILTO and PATH are set (perhaps others?)
+* Make sure MAILTO and PATH are set (perhaps others?).
+* Add tests for command line.

 Credits
 =======